billdevcode/github-followers/README.md

 # GitHub Followers

-This project is to create a service that allows for a user to search for a GitHub username.
+React web application to use GitHub’s API and search for a user’s followers

 ## Installation
 - `git clone https://github.com/billdevcode/github-followers.git`